sxsw/rfm/README.md

 	   get_config :othergroup
 	   # :use => [:mygroup, :othergroup], :layout => 'mylayout'

 If you pass a string before any symbols or hashes, it is interepreted as one of several possible configuration settings - usually a layout name, a database name, or a server hostname.
-The interpretation is dependent on the method being called
+The interpretation is dependent on the method being called.
+Not all methods will make use of a string parameter.

 	   class MyModel < Rfm::Base
 	     config 'MyLayoutName'